Ovarian follicle: Theca of follicle

-The granulosa cells, in turn, are enclosed in a thin layer of extracellular matrix – the follicular basement membrane or basal lamina (fibro-vascular coat in picture).
+The granulosa cells, in turn, are enclosed in a thin layer of extracellular matrix – the follicular basement membrane or basal lamina termed a fibro-vascular coat.
 Outside the basal lamina, the layers theca interna and theca externa are found.

 Development

 Primordial follicles are indiscernible to the naked eye.
 However, these eventually develop into primary, secondary and tertiary vesicular follicles.
 Tertiary vesicular follicles (also called "mature vesicular follicles" or "ripe vesicular follicles") are sometimes called Graafian follicles (after Regnier de Graaf).

 In humans, oocytes are established in the ovary before birth and may lie dormant awaiting initiation for up to 50 years.

 After rupturing, the follicle is turned into a corpus luteum.

 Development of oocytes in ovarian follicles

 In a larger perspective, the whole folliculogenesis from primordial to preovulatory follicle is located in the stage of meiosis I of ootidogenesis in oogenesis.

 Embryonic development in males and females follows a common pathway before gametogenesis.
 Once gametogonia enter the gonadal ridge, however, they attempt to associate with these somatic cells.
-Development proceeds and the gametogonia turn into oogonia, which become fully surrounded by a layer of cells (pre-granulosa cells).
+Development proceeds and the gametogonia turn into oogonia, which become fully surrounded by a layer of somatic follicular cells (pre-granulosa cells).

 The oogonia multiply by dividing mitotically; this proliferation ends when the oogonia enter meiosis.
 The amount of time that oogonia multiply by mitosis is not species specific.
 In the human fetus, cells undergoing mitosis are seen until the second and third trimester of pregnancy.
 After beginning the meiotic process, the oogonia (now called primary oocytes) can no longer replicate.
 Therefore, the total number of gametes is established at this time.
 Once the primary oocytes stop dividing the cells enter a prolonged 'resting phase'.
 This 'resting phase' or dictyate stage can last anywhere up to fifty years in the human.

 For several primary oocytes that complete meiosis I each month, only one or a few functional oocyte, the dominant follicles, completes maturation and undergoes ovulation.
 The other follicles that begin to mature will regress and become atretic follicles, eventually deteriorating.

 The primary oocyte turns into a secondary oocyte in mature ovarian follicles.
 Unlike the sperm, the egg is arrested in the secondary stage of meiosis until fertilization.

 Upon fertilization by sperm, the secondary oocyte continues the second part of meiosis and becomes a zygote.